chiahaohsutai/AnimatorSwap/resources/CodeReview.md

 model or create a new implementation, we are forced to use the existing stand-alone classes.
 For example, if a method in the model takes in a CartPt, and we want to override the method in the extended model, we are still forced to depend on the CartPt class.
-A suggestion to alleviate this tight coupling is either to use primitives to represent these classes or design an interface that allows for more flexibility.
+A suggestion to alleviate this tight coupling is either to use primitives to represent these classes or design an interface that can be implemented as many times as needed that allows for more flexibility.

 ## Implementation Critique